Parasitic Diseases and Social Justice: Addressing Health Disparities

 Parasitic diseases can be particularly devastating for vulnerable populations, as they are more likely to be exposed to different sources of infection and often don’t have access to timely and quality medical treatments.
 For example, those living in underserved communities tend to be at higher risk of malaria, schistosomiasis, and Chagas disease due to lack of access to hands-on health care, limited resources, and lack of education about how to prevent parasitic diseases.
 Additionally, political strife, wars and natural disasters can cause displacement and create a perfect environment for the spread of parasitic diseases.

-See also The Science Behind Antiparasitic Treatment: What You Need to Know
+See also The Link Between Fleas and Allergies: What You Need to Know

 Addressing Health Disparities and Ensuring Universal Health Access